gvwilson/thirdbit/src/fiction/still-book/index.md

 Still rushed to the edge of the roof.
 "Are you all right?" she hissed as he picked himself up.

 The twins pulled her back.
 "Shh!
 No noise.
-Never know---"
+Never know—"

-"---who's listening.
-Now, give us---"
+"—who's listening.
+Now, give us—"

-"---that."
+"—that."
 They took the twine and knotted it to one end of a heavier rope.
 One of them waved to Crest-of-the-Wave.
 He waved back, a little stiffly, then pulled the rope across.